conda-forge/conda-forge.github.io/sphinx/src/maintainer/adding_pkgs.rst

 In the following paragraphs, we give a very short overview what packages go where.
 For a detailed explanation please refer to the `conda-build documentation <https://docs.conda.io/projects/conda-build/en/stable/resources/define-metadata.html#requirements-section>`__.

-**Build**
+Build
+^^^^^

 Build dependencies are required in the build environment and contain all tools that are not needed on the host of the package.

 Following packages are examples of typical ``build`` dependencies:

 - compilers (see :ref:`dep_compilers`)
 - cmake
 - make
 - pkg-config
 - CDT packages (see :ref:`cdt_packages`)

-**Host**
+Host
+^^^^

 Host dependencies are required during build phase, but in contrast to build packages they have to be present on the host.

 Following packages are typical examples for ``host`` dependencies:

 - shared libraries (c/c++)
 - python/r libraries that link against c libraries (see e.g. :ref:`linking_numpy`)
 - python, r-base
 - setuptools, pip (see :ref:`use-pip`)

-**Run**
+Run
+^^^

 Run dependencies are only required during run time of the package.
 Run dependencies typically include

 - most python/r libraries

 .. _no_external_deps: